Commanders and Coercers!

 The dog’s response should be happy, immediate, and complete without the need for tid-bits.
 The check-cord is there if needed.

-So, what is it then?
-These aforementioned behaviors are primarily the dog getting what it wants from you - not the other way ‘round.
 To complete coersion training correctly in gun dogs, treats should be combined with a command (audible and/or visual) and the treat is eventually weaned away from the process while the command(s) (audible and/or visual) remain.
-The dog must remain in the commanded position, (sit, come, kennel, etc.) until released by its owner.
+This becomes a Pavlovian response also known as classic conditioning.
+Both styles should require the dog to remain in the commanded position, (sit, come, kennel, etc.) until released by its owner.
 Therefore, to my way of thinking, the term “stay” is redundant and rarely used.

 “Kennel - Stay!”

 The process is similar to any other trained command.
 For example, while in puppyhood, I can entice pups to come to me by rewarding with praise and/or treats.
 Eventually, the adolescent dog will come to me when called in the anticipation that it will be rewarded by a cheerful reunion or a fun task.
-And, finally, the command will evolve into the use of a whistle cadence; 1 blast for direction and two for come to me.
-Even the beeping noise or vibration from an e-collar can be used.
-I prefer not to talk or yell while I’m hunting.
+Most dogs will eventually require several (consistant) uses of a forceful tug on a check cord (Command-style) to get the point across that there are no options.

-My point is this; the dog can be conditioned using either technique but, once conditioning has been achieved, continued coercion is not required.
-The dog’s obedience to the command signal is its own reward.
-It is similar to my dog’s response when I go to the gun vault or put a whistle around my neck, I become the center of attention.
-So, the practice of using rewards doesn’t necessarily require food, only something that the dog finds exciting and rewarding.
+My point is this; the dog can be conditioned using either technique but, once conditioning has been achieved, continued coercion with food may not be as effective.
+Indeed, edible treats may not be required at all.
+My dog’s response to when I go to the gun vault or put a whistle around my neck proves that there are many inticements that we can use.
+All that’s required is something that the dog finds exciting and rewarding.
+The dog’s obedience to the command signal should be its own reward.

 Make Training Fun!